 There is a separate payment form for each due date.
 Use the form with the correct file and pay dates.

 Fill in Form 541-ES:

 Using black or blue ink, print the estate’s or trust’s name, the fiduciary’s name and title, address, and the estate’s or trust’s federal employer identification number (FEIN) in the space provided on Form 541-ES.
 If the estate’s or trust’s name or address is too long to fit in the provided spaces, do not shorten the name or address.
-Instead, ignore the combed lines and fit the information in the space provided.
+Fit the information in the space provided.

 Include the Private Mail Box (PMB) in the address field.
 Write “PMB” first, then the box number.
 Example: 111 Main Street PMB 123.

 - Enter on the payment line of the form only the amount of the current payment.
 When making payments of estimated tax, be sure to take into account any previous year’s overpayment to be credited against the current year’s tax, but do not include the overpayment amount in the payment amount.

 - If part of the estimated tax is to be allocated to the beneficiaries per IRC Section 643(g), enclose a copy of Form 541-T, California Allocation of Estimated Tax Payments to Beneficiaries, to Form 541-ES.

 - Using black or blue ink, make a check or money order payable to the “Franchise Tax Board.”
 Write the FEIN and “2020 Form 541-ES” on the check or money order.
 Enclose, but do not staple, the payment with Form 541-ES and mail to: